MicrosoftDocs/Edge-Enterprise/edgeenterprise/Initial-preferences-support-on-Microsoft-Edge-browser.md

 ## Configure policy settings on Windows

-Starting Microsoft Edge release 93, Microsoft supports a limited number of Initial Preferences, formerly named "Master Preferences", to help admins configure browsers for the first run.
+Starting Microsoft Edge release 93, Microsoft supports a limited number of Initial Preferences (formerly named "Master Preferences") to help admins configure browsers for the first run.
 For more information, see the supported settings in the following [Preference settings](#preference-settings) table.

 When deployed, Initial Preferences act as the default browser settings on managed devices.
 These preferences are the settings preferred by admins to be used as default browser settings for the first run.